 A Night Out

 Last night, I had dinner with friends at a restaurant.
 The restaurant is called Fusion Cuisine because the food there is a fusion of Japanese, Thai, and Chinese.
 The place is quite modern and chic, and I'm not surprised most of the dishes cost more than ten dollars.
-I don't know about the sushi (because I don't eat raw fish), but like one of my friends said, "It's more like Americanized Chinese food."
+I don't know about the sushi there (because I don't eat raw fish), but like one of my friends said, "It's more like Americanized Chinese food."

-Maybe so, but I do like my crispy fried yellow noodles with shrimp.
+Maybe so, but I do like their crispy fried yellow noodles with shrimp.
 I think this dish is Cantonese and authentic, and if it is what I think it is then it doesn't quite make sense that I spent eight bucks for this dish.

 I don't usually go to a Chinese restaurant, especially with a group of people.
 At a regular "western restaurant" you get your own dish that has everything in it—a main course and two or three side dishes, but at a Chinese restaurant (or a similar Asian restaurant) a side dish can be a main course, which is usually too much for a single person, or too spicy if eaten without white rice.
 So it often comes to this dilemma—should I order my own dish or one that can be shared?